Nit-1997/cowin-slot-notifier/README.md

 - npm install
 - create .env file and add required details
 - Add values for EMAIL , PASS env variables these are the credentials of the gmail account you want to use to send email
+- If using gmail , create a password for your gmail account using this:-  https://support.google.com/accounts/answer/185833?hl=en&authuser=1
 - node app.js & (To run this as a background process)

 # ADD Your custom person to be tracked